Governors and Guardians

 The Provost of Trinity College, Dr Patrick Prendergast

-Under the terms of the 1997 Cultural Institutions Act, the Minister for Culture, Heritage and the Gaeltacht can nominate two individuals as trustees of Marsh’s Library.
+Under the terms of the 1997 Cultural Institutions Act, the Minister for the Department of Culture, Heritage and the Gaeltacht can nominate two individuals as trustees of Marsh’s Library.
 Each of the Minister’s nominees can serve for a maximum of five years, and may be re-nominated for a second term of five years.
 The current nominees of the Minister are Dr Philip Maddock, a renowned authority on eighteenth-century Irish bookbinding; and Mr David Caird, who brings expertise in finance and administration to the board.
 Mr Caird served with Marsh Ireland Ltd (Insurance) for 33 years, as CEO from 1991 to 2002, and as Chairman of the Group from 2002 to 2004.

 The trustees who serve on the board of Marsh’s Library are known as ‘Governors and Guardians’ in accordance with the original terminology in the 1707 Act.